SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing: Can Prompt Engineering and Fine-tuning Help?

-\subsubsection{Baselines}
+\subsection{Baselines}

+We consider supervised fine-tuning and four prompt engineering methods: Base, Chain-of-Thought (CoT), ReACT, and self-verification.

-The {\bf Base} represents the simplest form of interaction with the LLM.
-It involves straightforward queries and a basic coding environment without additional design.
+{\bf Base.} This represents the simplest form of interaction with the LLM, involving straightforward queries without additional prompting techniques. \looseness=-1

+{\bf CoT\cite{wei2022chain}.} Chain of Thought (CoT) prompting involves guiding the model through a series of logical steps to reach a solution.
+This method encourage the model to break down complex tasks into smaller and manageable steps.

 {\bf ReAct\cite{yao2022react}.} ReAct is a prompt engineering strategy where the model is encouraged to reflect on its previous outputs and actions before proceeding with the next step.
-This method aims to simulate a more iterative and thoughtful problem-solving approach.
+This method aims to simulate an iterative problem-solving approach.

-{\bf CoT\cite{wei2022chain}.} Chain of Thought (CoT) prompting involves guiding the model through a series of logical steps to reach a solution.
-This method breaks down complex tasks into smaller, manageable steps, encouraging the model to reason through each part sequentially.

 {\bf Self-verification\cite{shinn2024reflexion}} asks LLMs to propose tentative solutions, obtain initial feedback, and then refine their strategies based on task feedback.
-Specifically, \cite{shinn2024reflexion} relies on external environmental feedback, which is impractical for real-world sensor processing applications.
-For example, in industrial machinery monitoring, there is no oracle to confirm whether the detected data point is an outlier, and relying on such an oracle would negate the need for LLMs.
-Building on \cite{shinn2024reflexion}, we employ another LLM as an internal sanity checker to provide autonomous feedback.
+Building on \cite{shinn2024reflexion}, we employ another LLM as an internal sanity checker to provide autonomous feedback, and we set the maximum self-verification rounds to be 5.
+Implementation details are available in Appendix \ref{Sec:llmdsp}.

-\subsubsection{Results}
+{\bf Fine-tuning.} We finetune open-source LLMs on a self-collected instruction-tuning dataset.
+The datasets comprise 11266 query-response pairs generated based on open-source codebases.
+We selected 16 high-quality open-source codebases and tutorials from \textit{Python} and MATLAB libraries.
+Then, we employed GPT-4o-mini to generate coding challenges from the sources, following the procedures outlined in \cite{dubey2024llama, wei2024magicoder}.
+We then applied LoRA-based fine-tuning techniques \cite{hu2021lora} to both the Llama-3.1-70B model and the Llama-3.2-3B model\cite{dubey2024llama}.
+Additional details about the dataset preparation and fine-tuning procedures can be found in Appendix \ref{appendix:finetune}.

+\subsection{Results}